-The Benefits of Internationalisation
+The Benefits of Internationalization

-- Having local stores can significantly improve the performance of your ad campaigns through more targeted traffic that brings in higher conversions.
-For example, rather than wasting your ad spend on directing Canadian traffic to your Australian store, where they can’t pay in local currency (and are therefore less likely to complete a purchase), you can send them directly to your Canadian shop instead.
+- Having local stores can improve the performance of your ad campaigns through more targeted traffic that brings in higher conversions.
+For example, rather than wasting your ad spend on directing Canadian traffic to your Australian store, where they can’t pay in local currency (and are therefore less likely to complete a purchase), send them directly to your Canadian shop instead.

-Are You Ready for Internationalisation?
+Are You Ready for Internationalization?

 How to Set Up Multi-Region Shopify Stores

-Here are all the steps necessary to get your region-specific stores going.
+Here are all the steps necessary to get your region specific stores going.
 Whether you’re just setting up one international store (recommended if you’re testing the idea) or multiple stores (if you’ve got proof it’s going to work), the process is the same.

 Step One: Get An Extra Shopify Account.